reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 ## Toggling a Feature on the Fly

-In our first use case, let’s try to simply define a string feature flag in the LaunchDarkly UI.
+In our first use case, let’s try to simply define a Boolean feature flag in the LaunchDarkly UI.

 We will simply define a feature button in the UI and show it to the user or not, depending on the targeting rules defined in Launchdarkly.

 The feature flag we define in LaunchDarkly UI looks something like this:

 {{% image alt="String Feature Flag LaunchDarkly" src="images/posts/nodejs-frontend-launchdarkly/Hide_User.png" %}}

+Then we will define “*Individual Targeting*” for that feature flag and assign that to a user.
+In our example, we will simply define it “true” for John Doe based upon the user being passed as part of the code.
+In real implementation, this would be driven by the session id of the logged-in user of this UI.

 As discussed above, we will fetch the *Client-Side ID* and add it in the code.